Developer-DAO/DAO-pairbot/wiki/docs/Commands/add.md

 # Add

 Use the `/add` command to add yourself to the pairing database.
-It requires three parameters: timezone, Twitter and Github.
+It requires three parameters: Timezone, a Twitter tag and a Github tag.

 <div align="center">
     <img class="default-border"  src={useBaseUrl("/img/commands/add.png")} alt="Add Command" />